fkirc/attranslate/README.md

 ## Cross-platform Support

-`attranslate` is designed to translate any app/website for any platform.
+`attranslate` is designed to translate any app or website with any toolchain.
 `attranslate` works for Web/Android/iOS or any combination of platforms.
 To make this possible, attranslate supports the following file formats:
 - i18n/ICU JSON
 - Android XML